ShijieZhang0529/Text-Ming-of-Song-Lyrics/doc/README.md

-# ADS Project 1:  R Notebook on Lyrics Analysis
+# Text Ming of Song Lyrics

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the code or presentation files.